University of Rwanda

-University of Rwanda (Kaminuza y'u Rwanda, Université du Rwanda) is a public collegiate, multi campus university based in Kigali, Rwanda.
-Formed in 2013 through the merger of previously independent education institutions, the University of Rwanda is the largest education institution in Rwanda.
-The University of Rwanda is ranked number one in the country by the Higher Education Council, an organ established by the Government of Rwanda.
+The University of Rwanda (Kaminuza y'u Rwanda, Université du Rwanda) is a public collegiate, multi campus university based in Kigali, Rwanda.
+Formed in 2013 through the merger of previously independent education institutions, the University of Rwanda is the largest education institution in the country.
+The university is ranked number one in the country by the Government of Rwanda's Higher Education Council.

-Today the University of Rwanda is composed of seven independent and self-governing colleges operating on eight campuses.
-The university hosts a number of centres including four African Centres of Excellence established by World Bank.
+Today, the university is composed of seven independent and self-governing colleges operating across eight campuses.
+It hosts a number of centres including four African Centres of Excellence established by World Bank.
 During the 2021–2022 academic year, the university had 31,506 students, with 2058 in Masters Programs and 324 in Doctorate Programs.

 History

 Initial work to establish the institution was undertaken by Professor Paul Davenport, a member of Paul Kagame's Presidential Advisory Council, who now acts as chair of the university's board of governors.
-The University of Rwanda was established in September 2013 by a law that repealed the laws establishing the National University of Rwanda and the country's other public higher education institutes, creating the UR in their place.
+In September 2013, laws establishing the National University of Rwanda and the country's other public higher education institutions were repealed, creating the University of Rwanda (UR) in their place.

 Law number 71/2013 transferred the contracts, activities, assets, liabilities and denominations of seven institutions to the UR: